etkaar/server-with-pikvm/5.0 Stresstests/Stresstests.md

 The `rw` (read & write) and `ro` (read-only) commands are only used to disable and enable the ready-only mode of the file system.

-⚠️ **Do not forget to enable read-only mode again once your work is finished.**

 Use following command to run a one-hour stress test preceded and followed by a five-minute idle period:

 ```